All the best things to do in Amman

 September 16, 2024

-Jordan is a country that should be atop everyone’s bucket list, whether adventurous activities, historic sites or city-slicking is your vibe.
-Long a crossroads of culture, Jordan is packed with archaeological ruins that are peppered amongst its wild expanses of desert and even within its frenetic capital city, Amman.
-From panoramic views to incredible eats, warm and friendly people and fascinating religious sights, you’ll never be lacking for something to do here.
+Jordan is a country that should top everyone’s bucket list, whether adventurous activities, historic sites, or city-slicking is your vibe.
+Long a crossroads of culture, Jordan is packed with archaeological ruins peppered amongst its wild expanses of desert and even within its frenetic capital city, Amman.
+From panoramic views to incredible eats, warm and friendly people and fascinating religious sights, you’ll never be lacking for something to do.

 Built in the 1980s, the King Abdullah I Mosque, also known as the Blue Mosque, may not be the most historic of Amman’s sights, but it’s certainly one of the most eye-catching.
-It’s adorned by a beautiful blue-tiled dome that can hold over 3,000 worshippers, and it’s also the only mosque in Amman that openly welcomes non-Muslim visitors.
-It’s a brilliant way to dip your toe into the more contemporary culture of this incredible city.
-Women must dress modestly here and will be asked to wear an abaya—it’s all part of the experience!
-You can visit this stunning mosque Saturday through Thursday from 8 am–11 am and 12:30 pm–2 pm.
+It’s adorned by a beautiful blue-tiled dome that can hold over 3,000 worshippers, and is the only mosque in Amman that openly welcomes non-Muslims visitors.
+As such, it’s a brilliant way to dip your toe into the more contemporary culture of this incredible city.
+Women must dress modestly and are given an abaya (long black gown) to wear—it’s all part of the experience.
+You can visit this stunning mosque Saturday through Thursday from 8am–11am and 12.30pm–2pm.

 King Abdullah I Mosque, an iconic blue-domed mosque in Amman